Buried Rivers: A Spiritual Journey into the Holocaust

 Through the train’s spotless windows, I noticed an abundance of chain link fences topped with double or triple rows of barbed wire.
 Here and there, a chimney churned out smoke, darker grey than the sky.
 My attention was drawn to a vague heaviness above me, like a dense cloud or an amorphous swarm of insects.
 As I paid attention it became more real, almost palpable to some part of me, and made me curious.

-Then something clicked.
-It was only natural that residues from that terrible era would still be hovering over Germany.
+Then it clicked.
+It was only natural that some residue of the Holocaust would be hovering over Germany.
 Of course!
 How could they not be here?
 The quiet space of the fast-moving train had simply allowed me to notice what was here to be noticed—a conglomeration of unresolved pain and sorrow in the atmosphere over Germany on this late January day, a leftover package of energy.
 It all made sense.

 The heaviness became steadier, solid and unmoving, like a soup that had cooled and begun to coagulate, allowing itself to be touched or examined from all sides; yet it still seemed ordinary.
 I told myself anyone would notice it if they were quiet enough to pay attention.
 Something there in the background, as real as everything else, only not visible.